Updates on the 2828 Martin Way Property

 In July 2018, City Council approved the purchase of 2828 Martin Way with Home Fund revenue.
 Multiple options were considered, including use of the property for a sanctioned camping site or a tiny home village.

 Based on feedback from the public, the City decided shelter and supportive apartments were the best use of the property.
-Those plans were discussed at a November 29 neighborhood meeting at VFW Post 318 next door to the property.
+Those plans were discussed at two neighborhood meetings at VFW Post 318 next door to the property.

 Why is the property going to be used for shelter and supportive housing?